cosc-516-2022/lab1/README.md

 ## Tasks

-To test your database, write Java code using VS Code.
+To test your database, write Java code using [Visual Studio Code](https://code.visualstudio.com/).
 The file to edit is `MySQLonAWS.java`.
 The test file is `TestMySQLonAWS.java`.
 Fill in the methods requested (search for **TODO**).
 Marks for each method are below.
 You receive the marks if you pass the JUnit tests AND have followed the requirements asked in the question (including documentation and proper formatting).

 - +1 mark - Method `connect()` to make a connection to the database.
 - +1 mark - Method `connectSSL()` to make a secure connection to the database.
 Requires updating database configuration on RDS.